 Wasabi recipes can be made by using wasabi powder, but traditionally is made from a spicy Japanese root aka Japanese horseradish.
-However, finding Japanese horseradish which is not a real horseradish - is not easy.

 You see Japanese horseradish isn't the easiest plant to grow and can be very hard to

 find, so most people will have to resort to using a wasabi powder and

 mixing it with water for their wasabi recipes.

 Sushi ginger is another spicy condiment used along side sushi or sashimi.

 Both of these condiments can aid with digestion and have anti-bacterial properties as well.